robabby/robabby.github.io/src/pages/articles/2018-05-12---Hello-World/index.md

   - "Neurofeedback"
   - "Video Games"
   - "Entrepreneur"
 description: "Welcome to my shiny new website!
-Allow me to introduce myself, and set the intent for this site and how I will be using it over the coming months."
+Allow me to introduce myself, and set the intent for this site and how I will be using it moving forward."
 ---

 Hello interwebs!
 Whoever you are that is currently here reading this post, you're awesome!
 Thank you for taking the time to check me out and I hope to make your stay worthwhile.
 If you haven't already done so, go ahead and [learn about me](/about/) and get to know who I am.
 Please don't hesitate to connect with me and share your deepest darkest fears and secrets.